 Having sustained an injury from a falling object in the workplace, it is essential to follow the dropped objects procedure that is set in place by the management.
 All reports passed onto RIDDOR by the Health and Safety Executive would be needed when filing hit by falling object claims.
 The report would also be used in annual H&S dropped objects statistics.

-If you have been struck by a falling object in a public place whether in a shop, park or other area where the public are permitted to be, the responsibility for any injuries you sustain would be down to a shop/business owner, local council, management or person who is in control of a designated area.
+If you have been struck by a falling object in a public place, whether in a shop, park or another area where the public is permitted to be, the responsibility for any injuries you sustain would be down to a shop/business owner, local council, management or person who is in control of a designated area.

 The most important part of filing a falling object claim is being able to prove third party negligence which means gathering as much evidence as possible to pass onto a personal injury lawyer.
 The proof needed in falling object accident claims include the following: